zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 together using Terraform stack recipes.
 For more information on how to do this, see our [post-sandbox platform guide](../advanced-guide/sandbox.md).

-### ZenML Sandbox: a simple and easy starting point
+### MLOps Platform Sandbox: a simple and easy starting point

 To help you get started with moving your pipelines into production, ZenML offers a managed Sandbox environment with a pre-configured remote stack for users to try out its features without setting up their own infrastructure.
-The ZenML Sandbox provides an isolated environment where you can experiment with different configurations and learn how to switch between remote stacks.
+The MLOps Platform Sandbox provides an isolated environment where you can experiment with different configurations and learn how to switch between remote stacks.

-### Getting started with ZenML Sandbox
+### Getting started with the MLOps Platform Sandbox

 #### Step 1: Sign up

-To start using the ZenML Sandbox, [sign up with your Google account](https://sandbox.zenml.io/).
+To start using the MLOps Platform Sandbox, [sign up with your Google account](https://sandbox.zenml.io/).
 This will create a new sandbox environment for you to explore ZenML and its features.

 #### Step 2: Access credentials